parasagrawal71/bank-settlement-system/README.md

 - **gRPC** used for inter-service communication.
 - **Outbox Pattern**–based event-driven communication over **Kafka**, enabling guaranteed asynchronous updates.
 - **Idempotency** keys ensure repeat requests (like retries) do not duplicate transactions.
+- Used **Database transactions** to ensure atomicity and consistency of financial operations.
 - Compatible with container orchestration (**Dockerized** microservices).

 <br />